 The DBCA have listed the Quenda (otherwise known as the Southern Brown Bandicoot) (Isoodon obesulus fusciventer) as a Priority 4 species (Rare, Near Threatened and other species in need of monitoring).
 A closely related sub species, Isoodon obesulus obesulus referred to as the Southern Brown Bandicoot (eastern) or Southern Brown Bandicoot (southeastern) occurs in New South Wales, South Australia and Victoria.
-Isoodon obesulus obesulus obesulus is listed as Endangered under the Commonwealth EPBC Act.102 Threats to Quenda include loss of habitat, predation by introduced predators (e.g. European Red Fox and cats) and fire in fragmented habitat.103 In addition, they appear to be vulnerable to spatial isolation.104 Although Quenda were once common throughout south-west Western Australia, due to a combination of habitat loss and predation by introduced predators, they are now absent from many areas, or persist in low numbers.
+Isoodon obesulus obesulus obesulus is listed as Endangered under the Commonwealth EPBC Act.104 Threats to Quenda include loss of habitat, predation by introduced predators (e.g. European Red Fox and cats) and fire in fragmented habitat.105 In addition, they appear to be vulnerable to spatial isolation.106 Although Quenda were once common throughout southwest Western Australia, due to a combination of habitat loss and predation by introduced predators, they are now absent from many areas, or persist in low numbers.

-Home range estimates for Southern Brown Bandicoot species in (Isoodon obesulus) the genus Isoodon vary from 0.5 - 6.0 ha and although these animals are typically solitary, they often have overlapping home ranges.105 While searching for underground food Quenda create small scale disturbances in the form of foraging pits in the soil and have been identified as one of Australia's persisting digging mammals; with its digging activities implicated in a range of potential ecosystem services.90 Quenda have a backward opening pouch which assists with reducing soil falling onto their pouch young during digging activities.
-Eight teats are arranged in an incomplete circle and the pouch can accommodate one to six (usually two to four) young in a litter.^{103, 106}
+Home range estimates for Southern Brown Bandicoot species (Isoodon obesulus) vary from 0.5 - 6.0 ha and although these animals are typically solitary, they often have overlapping home ranges.107 While searching for underground food Quenda create small scale disturbances in the form of foraging pits in the soil and have been identified as one of Australia's persisting digging mammals; with its digging activities implicated in a range of potential ecosystem services.108 Quenda have a backward opening pouch which assists with reducing soil falling onto their pouch young during digging activities.
+Eight teats are arranged in an incomplete circle and the pouch can accommodate one to six (usually two to four) young in a litter.^{105, 109}

-The Quenda that were translocated into Craigie Bushland originally inhabited Nature Reserves that are considered strongholds for the Western Swamp Tortoise (Pseudemydura umbrina; also referred to as Western Swamp Turtle).1 The turtle species is listed as Critically Endangered under the Western Australian State Biodiversity Conservation Act 2016 and the Commonwealth EPBC Act and is on the International Union for Conservation of Nature and Natural Resources (IUCN) Global Red List of Threatened Species.2 Additionally the Western Swamp Tortoise is considered the most critically endangered reptile in Australia107 and has the smallest surviving population of any Australian reptile.2 The Western Swamp Tortoise inhabits shallow, ephemeral winter-wet swamps on the Swan Coastal Plain, most of which have been cleared or drained for agricultural purposes and urbanisation.2 In addition to habitat loss, the turtles are considered vulnerable to predation from introduced predators, such as the European Red Fox (Vulpes vulpes).
-To protect remaining wild populations of the turtle from predation by the European Red Fox, predator proof fencing was installed around sections of Twin Swamp and Ellen Brook Nature Reserves.2
+The Quenda that were translocated into Craigie Bushland originally inhabited Nature Reserves that are considered strongholds for the Western Swamp Tortoise (Pseudemydura umbrina; also referred to as Western Swamp Turtle).1 The turtle species is listed as Critically Endangered under the Western Australian State Biodiversity Conservation Act 2016 and the Commonwealth EPBC Act and is on the International Union for Conservation of Nature and Natural Resources (IUCN) Global Red List of Threatened Species.2 Additionally the Western